adabmDCA: Adaptive Boltzmann machine learning for biological sequences: Background

 The input of Boltzmann learning is a multiple sequence alignment (MSA) of a protein or a RNA family.
 The MSA contains $M$ aligned sequences of length $L$ of the same domain family, characterized by a certain structure and/or function.
 The key idea behind DCA is that evolutionarily related sequences show, together with a strong conservation signal on key residues (for instance in presence of active sites), large correlations among pairs of residues due to (mostly) structural constraints.
 If a random mutation affects the residue present on a certain site $i$, a compensatory mutation may be needed to appear in sites $j$ in contact with residue $i$ in order to preserve the overall structure of the domain.
 However, correlations alone provide poor results in terms of contact prediction (due to the presence of spurious correlations among sites not in direct contact), and therefore more sophisticated techniques such as DCA have been used to reliably extract the underlying coevolutionary signal.

-In the following, we assume that each natural sequence $\boldsymbol{s}=(s_1,...,s_L)$ belonging to a protein or RNA family is an independent and identically distributed (i.i.d.) sample of an unknown distribution.
+In the following, we assume that each natural sequence $\boldsymbol{s}=(s_1,...,s_L)$ belonging to a protein or RNA family is an independent and identically distributed (i.i.d.) sample of an unknown distribution (correlations due to phylogeny will be addressed through a standard re-weighting scheme explained below).
 Each residue $s_{i}$ takes value from an alphabet of $q$ symbols representing all possible amino-acids or nucleic acids plus a `-' gap symbol ($q = 21$ in the case of protein sequences or $q = 5$ for RNA).
 Given a MSA, we aim at finding a probability measure over sequences of length $L$ that is able to accurately reproduce a set of chosen observables computed from the data.
 In particular, Boltzmann learning aims at reproducing all (or a subset of) the one-site and two-site empirical frequency counts.
 By applying the maximum entropy principle ~\cite{jaynes_information_1957}, the least-constrained distribution that characterizes our data is a Boltzmann distribution:

 where $Z$ is the normalization factor (the so called partition function in statistical-physics terminology) ensuring the proper normalization of the distribution, and $\mathbf{J}$ and $\mathbf{h}$ are the set of Lagrange multipliers assuring the fit of the moments, or, from a statistical physics point-of-view, the coupling matrices and the fields associated with the Potts model in Eq.~\ref{eq:Boltzmann}.
 This probability quantifies the likelihood that a candidate sequence $\mathbf{s}$ belongs to the protein/RNA family characterized by the set of parameters $\mathbf{J},\mathbf{h}$.
 However, DCA aims at solving the related \textit{inverse} problem: given a family's MSA, how to determine the set of unknown parameters?